jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Before we go any further, you should note that you can:

-* make the text larger/smaller (hold down â€˜commandâ€™ and either â€˜+â€™ or â€˜â€“â€™)
+* make the text larger/smaller (hold down 'command' and either '+' or 'â€“')
 * resize the window (this will often be necessary)
-* have multiple terminal windows on screen (see the â€˜Shellâ€™ menu)
+* have multiple terminal windows on screen (see the 'Shell' menu)
-* have multiple tabs open within each window (again see the â€˜Shellâ€™ menu)
+* have multiple tabs open within each window (again see the 'Shell' menu)

 There will be many situations where it will be useful to have multiple terminals open and it will be a matter of preference as to whether you want to have multiple windows, or one window with multiple tabs (there are keyboard shortcuts for switching between windows, or moving between tabs).